hbctraining/Pseudobulk-for-scRNAseq/lessons/06_DE_comparisons.md

 ```

-With this simplified dataframe, we can being our evaluation.
+With this simplified dataframe, we can begin our evaluation.

 ### Common significant genes